Transcript: Vitamin D Recommendations Changed

 How much vitamin D we should get is one of the most controversial areas in the field of nutrition.
-Up until recently, the Institute of Medicine, the official body that sets the “recommended daily allowances” considered 200 international units a day an adequate intake for those in middle age, but just bumped it up to a recommended 600 a day.
-How did they come up with the original 200, why did they go to 600, and why are there some experts out there saying we should take thousands a day?
+Up until recently, the Institute of Medicine, the official body that sets the recommended daily allowances, considered 200 international units a day an adequate intake for those in middle age, but just bumped it up to a recommended 600 a day.
+How did they come up with the original 200, why did they go up to 600, and why are there some experts out there saying we should take thousands a day?

 From a review last year: “The fact that 100 IU of vitamin D prevented overt signs of rickets led to the false security that ingesting twice this amount was more than adequate to satisfy the body’s vitamin D requirement.”
 Hence the 200 recommendation, but no longer.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.